Skip to content

 1 / 1

-The company uses the Brazilian GHG Protocol Program and The Greenhouse Gas Protocol to calculate GHG emission.
+The company uses the Brazilian GHG Protocol Program and IPCC to calculate GHG emissions.

 • Water, chemical and pest management Water, chemical and pest management